 Bullying and Cyberbullying

-- Is intentional – the bullying is being done for a reason
+- Are intentional – the bullying is being done for a reason

 - Involves the aggressive person using some sort of power over his/her victim.
-The aggressive person may feel powerful because she/he is popular, or he/she may simply feel entitled to put down others.
+The aggressive person uses some sort of power over his/her victim.
+He or she may feel powerful because they are popular, physically stronger, or have access to embarrassing information.